 Once you’ve gone through this process and incorporated your beta feedback, it’s time to move onto the next step in the game plan.
 The next step we’re covering is optional, but do read on to find out whether it would be useful for you and your manuscript.

 Step 5 (optional): Seek out a manuscript assessment

 So you’ve done some rigorous editing yourself, then sought out beta reader feedback and incorporated it.
 Your manuscript is now probably in the best possible shape you can wrangle it into.
 From here, it’s time to bring in the professionals.

 A manuscript assessment (also known as a manuscript appraisal) involves a professional editor undertaking a paid assessment of your novel and providing feedback, usually in the form of a reader’s report (and occasionally a direct chat).

 The feedback you’ll receive from such an assessment will be in a similar vein to that which you received during the beta reader process.
 However, a crucial difference is that beta readers are generally non-professionals and unpaid.
 You’ll be paying the person who undertakes your manuscript assessment, and they’ll be a trained editorial professional.

 Not every author will need this step.
 You may be confident with your manuscript and ready to pursue traditional or self-publishing.
 However, if you feel you still need an extra level of professional critique, a manuscript assessment may be well worth your time and money.

-Writer's Edit offers a manuscript assessment service, and so do many freelance editors; do some research to find out who's right for you.
+Click here to see the manuscript assessment service that Writer’s Edit & Talem Press (our publishing imprint) use, and do some research to find out who’s right for you.
 You can also check out our 7 must-know facts about manuscript appraisals to find out more about the process.